Redskywalker7/stat386-projects/_posts/2022-10-18-Creating_A_Pokedex_with_PokeAPI.md

   <br>

 Now go forth, Pokemon trainer!
 With access to the most comprehensive Pokemon database around, you are now ready to create your own Pokedex.
-I challenge you to create an even better Pokedex than mine, and to use the PokeAPI as a step toward other APIs.
+I challenge you to create an even better Pokedex than mine, and to use the PokeAPI as a step toward utilizing other APIs.